-(<*>) :: f (a -> b) -> f a -> f b
+(1) (2) class Functor f => Applicative f where (3) pure :: a -> f a (<*>) :: f (a -> b) -> f a -> f b (4)

-As we mentioned before the Applicative structure is based on a Functor.
+- As we mentioned before the Applicative structure is based on a Functor.
 The typeclass for Applicative specifies that every type that can have an Applicative instance must also have a Functor instance.

-As in the Functor definition, Applicative declares a structure that is used in the functions below.
+- As in the Functor definition, Applicative declares a structure that is used in the functions below.

 puretakes an argument of type a and embeds it in a structure f.

-apply, is defined as an infix operator, meaning that in order to apply it we have to place it between its two arguments; we will see an example shortly. <*> also takes two arguments as fmap does, but in this case, both arguments, the function and the value, are wrapped in a structure f.
+apply, is defined as an infix operator, meaning that in order to apply it we have to place it between its two arguments; we will see an example shortly.

 <*> side by side, so that we can observe the similarities and differences between them:

 fmap :: (a -> b) -> f a -> f b <*> :: f (a -> b) -> f a -> f b

 The signatures for both functions are quite similar, but as we can see the difference is that in the case of

-As a note, it is worth mentioning that Applicatives are also known as Monoidal Functors.
-If you are familiar with the concept of Monoid, you may see that when dealing with the <*> function, we have two arguments (a function, and a value) wrapped in a structure of the same type, so we have to be able to somehow merge or combine both structures into a single one in order to produce a result.
+<*> function, we have two arguments (a function, and a value) wrapped in a structure of the same type, so we have to be able to somehow merge or combine both structures into a single one in order to produce a result.

 Let's substitute the f for List and Maybe as we did previously.

 pure for List takes a value of type a and wraps it in a List.